antonvh/btbricks/DEVELOPMENT.md

 ## Overview

 btbricks is a MicroPython Bluetooth library for controlling LEGO hubs and creating custom BLE peripherals.
 Development involves both regular Python (for documentation, testing stubs, and package distribution) and MicroPython (for actual deployment).

 ## Key next steps.
-Please fork and help us out!
+Please fork and help us out

 1. Right now the BLEHandler has code in the IRQ handler for setting up and receiving new connection.
 Depending on the state, e.g. connecting_uart=True, it executes one or the other.
 This should be refactored such that the connect_uart() method sets the correct callbacks in the IRQ and IRQ only handles callbacks.
 It's big change with lots of testing involved.
 2. Everything is a monolithic file.
 For memory purposes it is probably better to split it, according to the mciropython-lib guidelines.

 ## Setting Up Development Environment